joouha/euporie/docs/pages/configuration.rst

 Configuration File
 ==================

 Euporie can be configured using a JSON configuration file.
-The file takes the form of *key: value* pairs, where the key is one of the options listed in :ref:`configuration-options`
+The file takes the form of *key: value* pairs, where the key is one of the options listed in :ref:`configuration-options`.

+Settings can be applied to an individual application be specifying them under that application's name.

 .. warning::
    The configuration file is read when euporie is launched, and modifying options from the :menuselection:`Settings` menu in euporie will cause the configuration file to be updated.
 Thus, any changes made to the configuration file while euporie is running may be lost, so this is not recommended.